clojureman/special/README.md

-The call to `condition` here says that the special condition `:odd` occured for some value `ì` and that we normally handle it by using the value 100.
+The call to `condition` here says that the special condition `:odd` occured for some value `i` and that we normally handle it by using the value 100.

 The handler could be a function instead of